MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Get-MgDeviceManagementGroupPolicyCategoryDefinitionFileByRef.md

 # Get-MgDeviceManagementGroupPolicyCategoryDefinitionFileByRef

 ## SYNOPSIS
-Get ref of definitionFile from deviceManagement
+The id of the definition file the category came from

 ## SYNTAX